DeeMcCart/CI_PP1_ArklowTrails/README.md

 ### Wireframes
 <details><summary>Landing Page</summary>
 The landing page WF is shown here with 4 sceen resolutions as I found when testing that the Motorola G(7) was truncating to the right hand side for 2-column pictures display, therefore I added an additional responsiveness section to cater for 320-400 pixel screen size.
+This was really just an issue for the landing page, the remaining screens sized OK for the content.

 <img src="https://deemccart.github.io/CI_PP1_ArklowTrails/assets/readme_images/WF01-landing-page.jpg">
 </details>